 This decision was made due to the lack of necessary infrastructure (bike paths and special lanes) that ensure safe movement.

 The lack of conditions for the safe use of electric scooters creates inconvenience for pedestrians, as scooter riders move along sidewalks.
 This poses a potential danger.
-The authorities emphasized that the rental ban will remain in effect until the appropriate infrastructure is created.
+The authorities emphasized that the ban on rentals will remain in effect until the appropriate infrastructure is created.

 Also, a complete ban on electric scooters was introduced in Blagoveshchensk on June 14.
-Fines were introduced for moving or placing SEM within the city limits.
+Fines have been introduced for moving or placing SEM within the city limits.

 Read materials on the topic: